Joey Meneses Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.15 team ERA ranks 15th among all league pitching staffs.
+- The Phillies have a 4.14 team ERA that ranks 15th across all league pitching staffs.

-- Phillies pitchers combine to surrender 85 home runs (one per game), the eighth-fewest in the league.
+- The Phillies give up the seventh-fewest home runs in baseball (86 total, one per game).

-- The righty's last time out came on Sunday against the New York Mets, when he threw 5 1/3 innings, surrendering five earned runs while giving up nine hits.
+- His last appearance was on Wednesday against the Chicago Cubs, when the lefty tossed 7 1/3 innings, surrendering one earned run while allowing four hits.

+- In nine games this season, the 27-year-old has a 3.18 ERA and 8.8 strikeouts per nine innings, while allowing a batting average of .241 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.